Andrei Amalrik: Will the Soviet Union Survive Until 1984?

 Amalrik was best known in the Western world for his essay Will the Soviet Union Survive Until 1984?, published in 1970.
 The book predicts the country's eventual breakup under the weight of social and ethnic antagonisms and a disastrous war with China.
 This was in direct contrast to Andrei Sakharov's famous essay "Reflections on Progress, Peaceful Coexistence, and Intellectual Freedom", published only two years before, which argued that a convergence between Soviet and western systems was already taking place, while Amalrik's essay argued that the two systems were in fact growing further apart.

+The essay was written following the Damanskii/Zhenbao island incident with China.
+The essay envisions that Sino-Soviet border conflicts would escalate and that "These skirmishes will be escalated into total war at the moment most suitable to China."
+Taking advantage of the USSR's over-extended military forces, Germany would unite and the Eastern European countries would assert various territorial demands and break away.
+Nationalism and separatism would increase in the non-Russian peoples of the Soviet Union, and new states would develop in the border regions.

 Writing in 1969, Amalrik originally wanted to make 1980 as the date of the Soviet downfall, because 1980 was a round number, but Amalrik was persuaded by a friend to change it to the Orwellian inspired year of 1984.
 Amalrik predicted the collapse of the regime would occur between 1980 and 1985.